symbol/catapult-rest/README.md

 If everything goes well, you should see catapult-rest running by opening ``http://localhost:3000/node/info`` in a new browser tab.

-Alternatively, you can run bootstrap in `detached` mode to avoid opening a new tab.
+Alternatively, you can run bootstrap in `detached` mode to avoid opening a new terminal.

 ```
 cd rest